capy-ui/documentation/docs/getting-started/first-application.md

 ![An empty window on Linux](https://raw.githubusercontent.com/zenith391/zgt/master/.github/empty_window.png)

-Also note that the program calls the function `capy.runEventLoop()`.
-You need to use it in order to start the event loop so the app can listen to the OS and not have an unresponsive window.
+Notice that we added a call to the function `capy.runEventLoop()`.
+You need to use it in order to start the event loop, which lets the app listen to the OS and avoids having an unresponsive window.

 ## Adding a button

 This is nice, but an empty window is as useful as an unwearable shoe.
 Adding a button seems like the next logical step.
-For that, we can use the `window.set()` function and the `Button` widget to see how to initialize a widget.
+For that, we can use the `window.set()` function and the [`Button`](https://capy-ui.org/api-reference/#capy.components.Button.Button) widget to see how to initialize a widget.

 First, in `capy` you create a widget using a function.
 So for a button, we would use `Button( something here )`.
 Widgets are configured using a single struct that is always placed first.
 For now, we will only use the `label` field.